xsuite/xsuite/docs/beambeam.rst

   Xfields provides both a soft-Gaussian model and a particle-in-cell (PIC) model.
-* In the **rigid-bunch** model, every bunch in both beams is represented by a coherent centroid.
-This is the model intended for self-consistent bunch-to-bunch orbit and tune studies with realistic filling patterns.
+* In the **rigid-bunch** model, every bunch in both beams is represented by a coherent centroid for self-consistent bunch-to-bunch orbit and optics studies.

 The weak-strong and strong-strong examples below describe the interaction of one bunch from each beam.
 A complete collider can contain many such